nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA chooses to edit a contact’s details.
+1. User requests to edit a contact’s detail, providing the updated details.
-2. KonTActs requests the contact’s identifier.
-3. TA enters the identifier of the contact to update.
-4. KonTActs displays the current details and requests the changes.
+2. KonTActs updates the details of the contact and indicates success.
-5. TA updates the relevant details.
-6. KonTActs saves and displays the changes.

    Use case ends.

 **Extensions**

-- 3a.
-KonTActs identifies that there is no such contact.
+- 1a.
+KonTActs detects that the contact provided does not exist.

-  - 3a1.
-KonTActs requests for the correct data.
+  - 1a1.
+KonTActs rejects the request and shows an error message.
-  - 3a2.
-TA enters the new data.
+  - 1a2.
+User enters a new input.
-  - Steps 3a1-3a2 are repeated until the data entered are correct.
+  - Steps 1a1-1a2 are repeated until the input entered is correct.

-    Use case resumes from step 4.
+    Use case resumes from step 2.

-- 4a.
-KonTActs identifies that the data to be updated is invalid.
+- 1b.
+KonTActs detects that the new details provided is invalid.

-    - 4a1.
-KonTActs requests for the correct data.
+    - 1b1.
+KonTActs rejects the request and shows an error message.
-    - 4a2.
-TA enters new data
+    - 1b2.
+User enters a new input.
-    - Steps 4a1-4a2 are repeated until the data entered are correct.
+    - Steps 1b1-1b2 are repeated until the input entered is correct.

-      Use case resumes from step 5.
+      Use case resumes from step 2.

 <br>